Donald Trump heralds America's 'blazing' future in State of the Union speech | DW | 05.02.2020

 The president painted a rosy picture of the US economy and global role.
 He appeared to snub a top Democrat, though he lavished praise on his international guest, Venezuela's opposition leader Juan Guaido.

-US President Donald Trump delivered his State of the Union speech Tuesday evening, using the annual address to highlight his track record and suggest his integrity was still intact, despite intense scrutiny of his actions during recent impeachment proceedings.
+US President Donald Trump delivered his State of the Union speech Tuesday evening, using the annual address to praise his track record over the past three years in the Oval Office.

 The president appeared to refuse to shake hands with top Democrat Nancy Pelosi, the speaker of the House, at the beginning of proceedings.
 In turn, Pelosi ripped up a copy of his speech at the end of the address.